cpociask00/386_Team_7/README.md

 # Project Sekhmet

-Project Sekhmet is creating "My Olakino", mobile health application able to store and present health related information including calorie and exercise logs.
+Project Sekhmet is creating "My Olakino", a mobile health application able to store and present health related information including calorie and exercise logs.
 Our app gives recommendations for diet and exercise that fits the users goals.

 ## Getting Started